Hrithvik-06/Hrithvik-06/README.md

 - 👋 Hi, I’m @Hrithvik-06
-- 👀 I’m interested in corporate and management
+- 👀 Interested in corporate and management
 - 🌱 Dived deep into Java & Python
-- 💞️ I’m looking to collaborate and work as a freelancer
+- 💞️ Looking to collaborate and work as a freelancer
-- 📫 How to reach me DM or mail me @sacharyahrithvik@gmail.com
+- 📫 How to reach me?
+DM or mail me @sacharyahrithvik@gmail.com

 <!---
 Hrithvik-06/Hrithvik-06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.